 The course includes 9 laboratory sessions of 3 hours each, running through terms 1 and 2.
 You can find your lab stream by downloading your timetable from UC Student Web.
 Please attend the lab stream to which you have been assigned.
+If you do not have a lab stream please pick one in mytimetable.

 The laboratory work complements the lecture material.
 Some experiments introduce you to particular experimental techniques.

 Others illustrate lecture topics.
 Satisfactory performance in the laboratory work is required to pass the course as a whole.